 I added hose clamps to all the tubing.
 I have a mix of wingnut hose clamps and standard hose clamps.
 I had trouble with leaking early on because the hose clamps I used were too large.
 So I found out how important it is to get the right size clamps.

-To pressure test, I shut off all the valves on the secondary regulator and manifold.
+I shut off all the valves on the secondary regulator and manifold to pressure test.
 And then turned on the gas for a second at the tank and then off.
 I waited 30 minutes to see if I lost pressure on the main tank gauge.

-I didn’t, so that means I have a good connection between my main regulator and the hose going into the secondary regulator.
-At this point, I just repeat the test turning on one valve at a time to make sure no pressure is lost.
+I didn’t, so I have a good connection between my main regulator and the hose going into the secondary regulator.
+At this point, I just repeat the test turning on one valve at a time to ensure no pressure is lost.

 How to Upgrade Your Keezer to Impress Your Friends